elcriz/ADHDo/README.md

    - Tags display with consistent colors automatically generated per tag name
 4. **Add subtasks** by clicking the "+ Sub" button on any todo
 5. **Reorder todos** by touch-and-hold for 200ms (mobile) or click-and-drag (desktop) to rearrange open todos
-6. **Search todos** by clicking the search icon and typing (minimum 2 characters) - field automatically focuses for quick input
+6. **Search todos** by clicking the search icon and typing (minimum 2 characters) - searches title, description, and tags with automatic field focus
 7. **Toggle completion** by checking/unchecking the checkbox
 8. **Edit todos** by clicking the "Edit" button
 9. **Delete todos** by clicking the "Delete" button (includes all children)